 What is the process of Spot Mopping?

-Spot mopping is essential to the preservation of floor surface.
+- Spot mopping is essential to the preservation of the floor surface.

-Liquids & solids that are spilt on the floor, if left for any length of time, may penetrate the finish & stain the floor.
+- Liquids & solids that are spilled on the floor, if left for any length of time, may penetrate the finish & stain the floor.

-Clean, cold water should be used so that the finish on a floor is not softened.
+- Clean, cold water should be used so that the finish on the floor is not softened.